Retail operations intelligence platform

 System Snapshot

-System dashboard overview interface
+Platform dashboard overview

 01 · Project overview

-A centralized dashboard for fragmented retail operations
+A unified control layer for fast-moving retail operations

 Platform focus